evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 ### Steering

 Dynamic steering is a standard on the Honda Prologue AWD, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The Honda Prologue AWD lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 2 modes:

+- Normal: Balanced steering and efficent throttle.
+- Sport: Balanced steering and throttle.

 ### Brakes